breuerfelix/breuerfelix.github.io/_posts/18-04-18-Setup-NextCloud-FrontEnd-Nginx-SSL-Backend-Apache2.md

 layout: post
 title: Setup NextCloud Server with Nginx SSL Reverse-Proxy and Apache2 Backend
 date: 2018-04-18 17:00:00 +01:00
-modify_date: 2018-04-24 11:00:00 +01:00
+modify_date: 2020-11-08 11:00:00 +01:00
 tags: nextcloud server ubuntu16.04 setup apache2 nginx reverseproxy ssl linux
 category: tutorial
 ---

 In the next few chapters we gonna setup a [NextCloud](https://nextcloud.com) Server from scratch.
-There are alot of tutorials out there already covering this topic, but in our case we gonna use [Nginx](http://nginx.org) to serve the SSL-Certificates and proxy the connection to an [Apache2](https://httpd.apache.org) service which is serving NextCloud.
+There are a lot of tutorials out there already covering this topic, but in our case we gonna use [Nginx](http://nginx.org) to serve the SSL-Certificates and proxy the connection to an [Apache2](https://httpd.apache.org) service which is serving NextCloud.
 You can either use an existing Nginx configuration or follow the guide and deploy a new one.<!--more-->

-The Linux-Distribution doesn't really matter if you are a little familiar with it, but we going to use Ubuntu Server 16.04 LTS.
+The Linux-Distribution doesn't really matter if you are a little familiar with it, but we going to use [Ubuntu Server 16.04 LTS](https://ubuntu.com/download/server).
 For the purposes of this tutorial we gonna set up NextCloud under the Domain __"https://cloud.example.com/"__.
 Even though this is a step by step tutorial, it is always possible to skip some parts if you already configured them.

 # Installing NextCloud
 There are two ways of installing NextCloud.
 The first one is the fully automated option using 'snap' packages.
-I don't recommend doing it this way because you dont have control over everything you wanna do.
+I don't recommend doing it this way because you don't have control over everything you wanna do.
 Especially in a custom setup like ours, it is always better to do everything by yourself.

 ## 'snap' Install